-In China, and more recently in the United States, doctors have applied Qigong in hospitals and clinics to treat individuals suffering from a variety of ailments, including the following:
+In China, and more recently in the United States, doctors have applied Qigong in hospitals and clinics to treat individuals who suffer from a variety of illnesses and conditions.

 Emotional challenges (anxiety, depression, etc.)